09 March 2017

 Many residential tenants have gained the right to ask for their landlord’s consent to make energy efficiency improvements to their rented home, under Part 2 of the Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015.

 The regulations set out precise rules for tenants who want to take advantage of the scheme, and for their landlords who must comply with strict time limits when responding.
-Mike Wragg outlines the rights and obligations for landlords and tenants.
+Janine Gibbs outlines the rights and obligations for landlords and tenants.

 Rights for tenants